 WELCOME to The Word Studio.
 Founder Janet Benton has over 30 years of experience as a professional writer and editor and 20 as a teacher of writing.
 Her mission is to craft powerful communications and to give others the tools, awareness, and support to do the same.

 Benton also provides well-crafted writing for cultural and civic institutions that is accurate and engaging and offers editorial services aimed at strengthening clarity, accuracy, and power.
 She has supplied thousands of pages of writing, sharpened thousands of texts, written style sheets to guide communications, and helped enrich and clarify clients' sense of purpose.
 Prominent projects have included the Philadelphia documentary series The Great Experiment, aired on 6abc.
 She served as script consultant for "Fever: 1793," which won a regional Emmy for best documentary in 2013, and as co-writer for "Promise for a Better City" (1944 to 1964).
-In addition, she helped inspire and launch a six-part series on Philadelphia women's history.
+In addition, in 2014, she helped inspire and launch a six-part series on Philadelphia women's history.

 Peruse the site to discover more.
 Feel free to sign up for the mailing list and visit Janet's writing site on Facebook, too.
 Follow Janet on Twitter!
 Follow @janet_benton Or just get in touch to talk over your aims, to sign up for a workshop, or to learn how Janet can help with your project.

 Showtime chose three essays from nearly ten years of Modern Love columns to reprint for their Masters of Sex home-page ad on the New York Times on July 11, 2014.
 Janet's was the lead essay.

 A Swiss newspaper with a circulation of 550,000, Tages-Anzeiger, published a full-page interview with Janet about mothering and societal support for parents.